aleksplast/HashTable/README.md

     return 1;
 }
 ~~~
-Here are the plot for this function: (Dispersion = 603397.56)
+Here are the plot for this function: (Dispersion = 603397.56, Load factor = 7807)

 <img align="center"  src="./lib/Return 1 stat.png">